 The accumulation of foam inside boilers is problematic because foam is an indicator of the presence of dissolved solids in the water.
 When a boiler is used to supply equipment such as turbines, the presence of foam, ergo dissolved solids, can be a problem since these dissolved solids can accumulate on the walls of the turbines and cause them to slow down and even risk major breakdown.

-To prevent foaming in a boiler, it is important to monitor the alkalinity and pH.
+To prevent foaming in a boiler, it is important to monitor the alkalinity .
 Ideally, the pH should be maintained at a level of about 8.5 to 9.5.

 What is the estimated CAPEX and OPEX of a boiler water treatment system?